Lombiq/NPM-Targets/Readme.md

 },
 ```

-Bug reports, feature requests and comments are warmly welcome, **please do so via GitHub**.
+## Contributing

-Feel free to send pull requests too, no matter which source repository you choose for this purpose.
+Bug reports, feature requests, comments and code contributions are warmly welcome, **please do so via GitHub**.

-This project is developed by [Lombiq Technologies Ltd](http://lombiq.com/).
+This project is developed by [Lombiq Technologies Ltd](https://lombiq.com/).
 Commercial-grade support is available through Lombiq.